 And all of that is OK (even if it stings) because we all (should) have the same goal: To find someone we actively want to spend our time with.
 If I’m not that person for someone, then they’re clearly not the right person for me.
 (And vice versa.)

 Since the start of the year (and the start of my readiness for dating) I have added about 30 names to the first spreadsheet.
 Twenty or so have made it onto the second spreadsheet (if I declined the invitation to communicate from the start, they don’t make the dataset).
 And there have (so far) been seven first meetings (coffees, mostly).
 Of those seven, there are three that I’m considering a second meeting with.
 (I really did feel bad telling the other four I wasn’t interested, but I can’t date someone just so that I don’t feel bad.)

-I admit that I’m not experiencing any heart-skipping, head-swooning moments right now, but I’m excited for the possibility.
+I admit that I’m not experiencing any heart-skipping, head-swooning moments right now, but I’m excited about the possibility.
 Maybe that’s the fear and confusion of dating someone who isn’t Paul.
 Or maybe that person is an outlier in my datasets and I haven’t found them yet.
 Or maybe that person isn’t doing online dating and I’ll run into him somewhere when we’re both least expecting it.